Conditional GLMMs for reaction times in choice tasks: Abstract

 \section{Abstract}

 This study connects two methods for modeling reaction times (RTs) in choice tasks: (1) the first-hitting time of a simple diffusion model with a single barrier, representing the cognitive process leading to a response, and (2) Generalized Linear Mixed Models (GLMMs).
-We achieve this by analyzing RT distributions conditioned on each response alternative.
+We achieve this by analyzing the RT distributions conditioned on each response alternative.
 Because certain diffusion model variants yield Inverse Gaussian (IG) and Gamma distributions for first-hitting times, we can justify using these distributions in RT models.
-Conversely, employing IG and Gamma distributions within GLMMs allows us to infer the underlying cognitive processes.
+Conversely, employing IG and Gamma distributions within GLMMs allows us to infer the underlying cognitive processes, reconstructed under a moment-based approximation, being this reconstruction exact when random-effect conditionals are set at $C=0$.
 We demonstrate this concept through simulations and apply it to previously published real-world data.
 Finally, we discuss the scope and potential extensions of our approach.